|

 We seek to ensure that young people are equipped to perform the various roles which life in society entails.
 This demands an awareness of current events and matters of global/national concern and an ability to communicate with ease and confidence.
 They must acquire knowledge and skills, which relate to the world of work, to leisure, to personal relationships and family life and to effective membership of the community.
 The PSE Programme seeks to develop this and is a compulsory part of our Senior School programme.
 It seeks to:

-- Encourage students to participate in discussion and to express their views on a number of topics, so developing communication skills.
+- Give students a wider general knowledge and awareness of current affairs. - Give students an opportunity to discuss controversial subjects in a controlled environment. - Encourage students to participate in discussion and to express their views on a number of topics, so developing communication skills. - Enable students to meet adults from outside the school environment.

 Speakers from business and other walks of life provide opportunities for discussion.
 5th and 6th Year students have separate programmes and topics offered to the 6th Year are generally more controversial.